jrtechs/NodeJSBlog/blogContent/posts/data-science/implementing-a-quadtree-in-python.md

 This post goes over quadtrees' basics and how you can implement a basic point quadtree in Python.
 Future posts aim to apply quadtrees in image segmentation and analysis.

 A quadtree is a data structure where each node has exactly four children.
 This property makes it particularly suitable for spatial searching.
+Quadtrees are generalized as "k-d/k-dimensional" trees when you have more than 4 divisions at each node.
 In a point-quadtree, leaf nodes are a single unit of spatial information.
 A quadtree is constructed by continuously dividing each node until each leaf node only has a single node inside of it.
-However, this partitioning can be modified so that each leaf node only contains at most K elements or that each cell can be at a maximum X large.
+However, this partitioning can be modified so that each leaf node contains no more than K elements or that each cell can be at a maximum X large.
+This stopping criterion is similar to that of the stopping criteria when creating a decision tree.

 Although usually used in two-dimensions, quadtrees can be expanded to an arbitrary amount of dimensions.
 The lovely property of quadtrees is that it is a "dimensional reduction" algorithm.
 Rather than operating in O(n^2) for a traditional linear search in two dimensions, a quadtree can accomplish close to O(log n) time for most operations.

 # Implementing a Point Quadtree

 To implement a quadtree, we only need a few pieces.
-First, we need some way to represent our spacial information.
+First, we need some way to represent our spatial information.
 In this application, we are only using points; however, we may choose to associate data with each point for an application.

 ```python